Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 She rarely uses soap and usually only rinses the press under the sink.

-The Frieling French press coffee maker comes in three sizes:
+The Frieling French press coffee maker comes in four sizes:

 - 44 oz. or 1300 ml;